major/supernova/README.md

     supernova production list

+List all of your instances in the "dev" group:

+    supernova --group dev list

-Show a particular instance's data in the preprod environment:
+Show a particular instance's data in the **staging** environment:

-    supernova preprod show 3edb6dac-5a75-486a-be1b-3b15fd5b4ab0a
+    supernova staging show 3edb6dac-5a75-486a-be1b-3b15fd5b4ab0a

 The first argument is generally the environment argument and it is expected to be a single word without spaces.
 Any text after the environment argument is passed directly to *nova*.